-.5-4 hrs.
+Development (.5-0 to 4-0) .5-4 hrs.
 Studies selected problems or topics in Adult Educational Development (AED).
 The exact content and instructional methodology will vary semester to semester depending on the material to be studied.
 A syllabus or course outline containing additional information will be available with registration materials each time that the course is offered.
 This course may be repeated up to a maximum of four credit hours.
 Prerequisite: A reading skills placement test which identifies the Adult Secondary Education (ASE) student.
+Carries no transfer credit.

-AED 021 Basic Reading Skills (1-0 to 6-0)
+AED 021 Basic Reading Skills (1-0 to 6-0) 1-6 hrs.

-1-6 hrs.
 Introduces basic word recognition and word attack skills including pre-reading skills, sight words, phonics skills and structural analysis skills; comprehension and advanced reading skills in relation to words, sentences, selections and sequence; and specialized skills in locating and organizing information, reading maps, interpreting graphs, tables or diagrams, and developing personal reading skills.
 Introduces skills of application, analysis and evaluation of reading materials.
 Prepares the student for AED 023.
+Carries no transfer credit.

 AED 023 Pre-GED Reading Skills (1-0 to 3-0) 1-3 hrs.
 Reinforces and reviews word recognition and word attack skills of structural analysis; comprehension and advanced reading skills including deriving meaning from words, sentences, selections and identifying sequence; specialized reading skills including locating and organizing information, reading maps and interpreting graphs, tables or diagrams; and personal reading skills.
 Introduces skills of application, analysis and evaluation.
 Prepares the student for AED 025.
+Carries no transfer credit.

-AED 025 GED Social Studies and Science (1-0 to 6-0) 1-6 hrs.
+AED 025 GED Social Studies

+and Science (1-0 to 6-0)

 Reviews specific social studies, science and U.S./Illinois Constitution content areas and skills.
 Emphasis is upon review of comprehension, application, analysis and evaluation levels of cognitive skills.
 Prepares the student for the GED Social Studies, Science and U.S./Illinois Constitution tests.
+Carries no transfer credit.

-AED 031 Basic English Skills (1-0 to 6-0)

-Presents basic English grammar and usage, spelling rules, vocabulary/dictionary use, capitalization and punctuation.

-Develops skills in producing short, clear writing examples.

-Prepares the student for AED 033.
+AED 031 Basic English Skills (1-0 to 6-0)1-6 hrs.Presents basic English grammar and usage, spelling rules, vocabulary/dictionary use, capitalization and punctuation.Develops skills in producing short, clear writing examples.Prepares the student for AED 033.
+Carries no transfer credit.

 AED 033 Pre-GED English Skills (1-0 to 3-0) 1-3 hrs.
 Reinforces basic English grammar and usage, spelling rules, vocabulary/dictionary use, capitalization, punctuation and sentence/paragraph development.
 Introduces skills of application, analysis and evaluation.
 Prepares the student for AED 035.
+Carries no transfer credit.

-AED 035 GED Writing Skills and Literature (1-0 to 3-0)
+AED 035 GED Writing Skills and Literature (1-0 to 3-0) 1-3 hrs.

 Reviews basic grammar and usage; sentence structure, style, logic and paragraph organization, punctuation, capitalization and spelling.
 Produces writing samples that require the writer to take a position and defend it with appropriate evidence, detail and argumentative strategies.
 Prepares students for the GED Writing Skills Test.
 Reviews literacy types, terms, techniques, interpretation and commentary to prepare the student for the GED Interpreting Literature and the Arts Test.
+Carries no transfer credit.

-AED 041 Basic Mathematical Skills (1-0 to 6-0) 1-6 hrs Introduces basic arithmetic skills including the fundamental operations with whole numbers, decimals, fractions and mixed numbers, verbal reasoning and measurement systems.
+AED 041 Basic Mathematical Skills (1-0 to 6-0) 1-6 hrs.
+Introduces basic arithmetic skills including the fundamental operations with whole numbers, decimals, fractions and mixed numbers, verbal reasoning and measurement systems.
 Prepares the student for AED 043.
+Carries no transfer credit.

 AED 043 Pre-GED Mathematical Skills (1-0 to 3-0) 1-3 hrs.
 Reinforces arithmetic skills including the fundamental operations with decimals, fractions, mixed numbers, verbal reasoning and measurement systems.
-Introduces percents, reasoning and measurement systems.
-Introduces percents, ratio and proportion and charts and graphs.
+Introduces percents. ratio and proportion and charts and graphs.
 Introduces comprehension, application, analysis and evaluation levels of cognitive skills.
 Prepares the student for AED 045.
+Carries no transfer credit